MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

 #### To catch up with your team

-1. On Outlook or in Outlook on the web, [open the Insights add-in](add-in.md#open-the-insights-add-in).
+1. On Outlook or in Outlook on the web, [open the add-in](add-in.md#open-the-add-in).

 2. Select **Catch up with your team**: